quanninja1304/DSEB65A_Group8_Final-Project/README.md

 Performs initial health checks on the raw data, identifying fragmentation, skewness, and structural issues.

 - **02_Preparation_and_Analysis.ipynb**: *The "Master Engine"*.
-This single notebook handles the entire lifecycle:
+  This notebook handles the entire lifecycle:
   - **Engineering:** Orchestrates the map-reduce pipeline to clean and process 37.5M rows.
   - **Analysis:** Generates the 8 Strategic Storyboards and visual insights (Golden Quadrant, Velocity Curves).

 - **dynamics_multicore.py**: *The "Core Tech"*.
 A custom module implementing Byte-Level Chunking and Sharded Writing to enable Big Data processing on standard hardware.